Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

 # Sample Deployment: Azure Health Data Services ONC (g)(10) & SMART on FHIR

 This document guides you through the steps needed to deploy this sample.
-This sample deploys Azure components, custom code, Azure B2C, and Microsoft Entra ID configuration.
+This sample deploys Azure components, custom code, and Microsoft Entra ID or Azure AD B2C configuration.

 *Note:* This sample is not automated and on average will require at least a couple of hours to deploy end to end.